Jagadeeshftw/Ultimate_Time_Quest/README.md

 4. **Start the development server:**

     ```bash
-    npm start
+    npm run dev
     ```

-    This will start the application on `http://localhost:3000`.
+    This will start the application on `http://localhost:5173`.

 5. **Open the application in your browser:**

-    Navigate to `http://localhost:3000` to see the application running.
+    Navigate to `http://localhost:5173` to see the application running.

 ### Building for Production